raspberrypilearning/pick-your-favourite/en/step_2.md

 title: Some examples...
 ---

-The example project uses **Football** as it's theme, and gives the user a choice between three teams:
+The example project uses **Football** as its theme, and gives the user a choice between three teams:
 1. Liverpool
 2. Manchester City
 3. Tottenham Hotspur

-The "Dinosaur" example let's the user choose between different species of Dinosaur:
+The **Dinosaur** example lets the user choose between different species of Dinosaur:
 1. Tyrannosaurus Rex
 2. Triceratops
-3. Stegasaurus
+3. Stegosaurus

 There are many choices of themes, and options within those themes.
 Pick something you would love to show to your friends or family!